F-star/svg-editor/README.md

 The simple features has added(of course with some bugs):

-- redo/undo
+- Redo/undo
-- add rect
+- Add rect
-- drag canvas
+- Drag canvas
-- zoom
+- Zoom
-- select(only can move rect)
+- Select(only can move rect)
-- actived elements
+- Actived elements
-- select fill and stroke color
+- Select fill and stroke color
-- shortcut
+- Shortcut
-- delete elements
+- Delete elements
-- select multiple elements
+- Select multiple elements
-- arranging elements(front, frontward, backwar, back)
+- Arranging elements(front, frontward, backwar, back)
-- different tool cursors
+- Different tool cursors
-- pencil tool
+- Pencil tool

 To do recently:

 - UI(using React)
 - Contectmenu
-- draw bezier curve
+- Draw bezier curve
-- layer operation
+- Layer operation
-- export svg file
+- Export svg file
-- record coordinate when move
+- Record coordinate when move
-- element info card
+- Element info card
-- element breadcrumb
+- Element breadcrumb

 To fix bugs:

-- (should) Only enable left mouse click when using tool
+- (Should) Only enable left mouse click when using tool
 - Get right fill/stroke when setting actived elements
 - Move elements when zoom is not 100%
 - Different effect of `event.offsetX` between Chrome and Firefox